peaBerberian/peaberberian.github.io/src/filesystem/README.md

 `/system32/` (the name itself being a nonsensical joke) is also a read-only root directory.
 It contains basically virtual "config files" for the desktop.

-It is for now read-only, as well as all its content.
-However the whole point is here to make it configurable in the future, I just didn't take the time yet.
+It is read-only, as well as all its content.

 For now it contains the following files (with the `type` set to `file`), they can be discovered through `readDir`, but they should be always there:

-- `/system32/desktop.config.json`: Contains metadata on the wanted arrangement for the desktop icons.
+- `/system32/default-desktop.json`: Contains metadata on the default wanted arrangement for the desktop icons, which can be updated at any time by the user through its `/userconfig/` directory.

   Reading that file will return you a JSON object.
   That object will contain a `list` key containing an Array of JSON objects,